-It has been an honour to serve Kensington as your Member of Parliament from May 2015 to June 2017 and I look forward to doing all I can to help Kensington in the future.
+It was an honour to serve Kensington as your Member of Parliament from May 2015 to June 2017 and I look forward to doing all I can to help Kensington in the future.
 I am committed to continuing to help local residents and will continue campaigning on local issues.
 Each week I have continued to be invited to local residents associations, voluntary organisations and community groups.
 Recently we had an excellent briefing from the local Police at the RBKC Safer Neighbourhood Board.

 I live in Kensington, grew up here, went to school locally, and then to work, and have raised our four children here with my husband Jamie.

 I worked in business, mostly at the Earls Court and Olympia exhibition centres, for a subsidiary of P&O for twenty years, before entering politics.
 I continue to serve as a school governor in North Kensington.